The next Olympic host nation has a lot to offer ski travellers looking for a new adventure.

 The resort is spread across three peaks, Jijang Mountain Peak (1345m), Valley Top (1376m) and Mountain Hub (1250m).
 Beginners can work their way up to Valley Top and enjoy a gentle 4.2km run down the mountain.
 More advanced skiers will gravitate towards Mountain Hub.

 Mountain Top Restaurant, High 1’s famed revolving restaurant, is an ideal resting point for those looking to soak up the views from Jijang peak.
 Diners are promised panoramic views of the surrounding mountain ranges.
 Back at ground level, High 1 visitors have access to the largest casino in the country (and the only casino that will legally admit Korean citizens).

 Phoenix Park Resort

 Another of Korea’s more popular resorts is Phoenix Park Resort.
 Spread over two peaks (Mont Blanc and Bulsaemaru), the resort is equipped with 8 ski lifts and one gondola.
 Skiers have 22 slopes to choose from, ranging from beginner to expert.
 The resort also features a mogul course and terrain park.
-All freestyle skiing and snowboarding events will take place here during the 2018 Winter Olympics.
+All freestyle skiing and snowboarding events took place here during the 2018 Winter Olympics.